Maldives handline yellowfin tuna

-The regional management of tuna in the Indian Ocean falls under the Indian Ocean Tuna Commission (IOTC).
-The Maldives have actively participated in its scientific Working Parties and intends to join the IOTC at the earliest opportunity.
+The regional management of tuna in the Indian Ocean falls under the Indian Ocean Tuna Commission (IOTC) which the Maldives have actively participated in.

 Management of fisheries resources lies under the remit of the Ministry of Fisheries and Agriculture, although the Ministry of Trade is separately responsible for the licensing of foreign vessels in the Maldivian EEZ (75-200 nm).
-Fisheries governance is based around the Fisheries Law of the Maldives (No. 5/1987) and its subsequent regulations.
-Yellowfin catches were 13,243 and 7,418 tonnes using pole & line and handline respectively.
+Using handline yellowfin catches were 7,418 tonnes.

 Yellowfin is usually sold as whole frozen fish to international markets, mainly in Asia, with larger fish being loined.
 A small amount is also exported as chilled fresh fish.